qiawenl2/programming-questionnaire/docs/methods.md

 ### Downloading the data from Qualtrics

+To download the survey data from Qualtrics, source the functions in "R/qualtrics.R".
+This gives you the two primary functions, `get_qualtrics_responses` and `get_qualtrics_questions`.
+The argument to these functions is the name of the Qualtrics survey being downloaded.

-Note: The R package "qualtRics" is required for downloading the data.
+Note: The R package `qualtRics` is required for downloading the data.

 ```R
 source("R/qualtrics.R")  # authenticates with qualtrics.yml